-You can manage iOS app licensing by using the Apple iOS Volume Purchase Program (VPP).
-For information, see iOS Volume Purchase Program.
+You can manage iOS app licensing by using Apple volume purchase.
+For information, see Apple Volume Purchase.

-You can use Endpoint Management to deploy iBooks that you obtain through the Apple Volume Purchase Program (VPP).
-For information, see Add media.
+You can use Endpoint Management to deploy iBooks that you obtain through Apple volume purchase.
+See Add media.

-You can connect Citrix Endpoint Management to Microsoft Store for Business.
-For information, see Deploy Microsoft Store for Business apps from Endpoint Management.
+You can connect Citrix Endpoint Management to the Microsoft Store for Business.
+See Deploy Microsoft Store for Business apps from Endpoint Management.

 Citrix provides mobile productivity apps, including Secure Mail and Secure Web.
-For information, see About mobile productivity apps.
+See About mobile productivity apps.

-- As an alternative to Secure Mail, you can deliver native mail to devices.
-For a general discussion of email choices, see Email strategy.
-See also:
+As an alternative to Secure Mail, you can deliver native mail to devices.
+See:

-Citrix Secure Mail, Citrix Secure Web, and Citrix Files offer the option of opening the MDX container to allow users to transfer docs and data to Microsoft Office 365 apps.
-You manage this capability for iOS and Android platforms through the open-in policies on the Endpoint Management console.
-See Allowing Secure Interaction with Office 365 Apps and Office device policy.
+To allow users to securely transfer docs and data to Microsoft Office 365 apps, see Allowing Secure Interaction with Office 365 Apps and Office device policy.

 For general information about app policies, see App Policies and Use Case Scenario.

-The MDX Service and MDX Toolkit are app wrapping technologies that prepare enterprise apps for secure deployment with Endpoint Management.
+The MDX Toolkit is an app wrapping technology that prepare enterprise apps for secure deployment with Endpoint Management.
 The MAM SDK replaces the MDX Toolkit.
 The MDX toolkit is scheduled to reach EOL in July 2023.